 Although it is impossible to pinpoint the one thing that sets apart a great manager from a mediocre one, there are clearly different skills, ideas and opinions that set apart effective leaders from ineffective ones.

+The question that we get asked the most in our Management Training Courses for “What are the top skills that a manager should have?”
 Below are the 17 top management skills that you should add to your virtual toolbox in order to improve your leadership abilities.

 The ability to speak coherently, voice your thoughts eloquently and interact with others in an effective manner.